gyndlf/lonpos/README.md

 See `pictures/` for all the solutions in various layouts. `solutions/` contains all the solutions in compressed numpy arrays, use `view()` to view them.

 ## Usage
+The core algorithm of this program is written in Julia, however it can still be called from python.
+The disadvantage is that the setup to do this is more convoluted.

+`> julia` should be available system-wide and when running from python it will connect to the julia environment specified by `Project.toml`.
+Make sure this will run before trying to call the python code.

-99% of the methods you want to call are located in `run.py` the other files are just helper methods and stuff.
-A 4 line example is in `go.py`
+99% of the methods you want to call are located in `lonpos/run.py` which then interops with `src/core.jl`.
+The other files are just helper methods and stuff.

+A simple example in python is shown in `go.py` and `go.jl`.

-`numpy` is required for most methods, `blessings` is just for fancy CMD line output and `pypng` is for saving the image.
+`blessings` is for fancy CMD line output and `pypng` is for saving the image.

 If you find it useful let me know, as I'd love to hear about it